-The SENCO will make sure that arrangements for supporting children with SEND to move on to primary school are particularly strong and help the new teacher to understand the child's needs, their previous learning experiences and what they have enjoyed up to that point.
+The SENDCO will make sure that arrangements for supporting children with SEND to move on to primary school are particularly strong and help the new teacher to understand the child's needs, their previous learning experiences and what they have enjoyed up to that point.

-- The SENCO will have conversations with the SENCO at the primary school to support transition - The SENCO and Key Person will use the "Read between the lines" document and virtual meetings to share needs and progress with receiving teachers - Visits to Nursery will be offered to receiving teachers so that they can observe children with SEND.
-If COVID restrictions make this impossible, photographs and videos will be shared - Children will have the opportunity to visit their new school (if local) so that they are familiar with where they go in, where they hang their coat, what their classroom looks like, who their teacher is etc. Children with SEND will be offered additional visits if needed - The SENCO will involve parents in discussions around transition support - Children's records will be transferred to their new school prior to end of school year.
-Most of the Grandpont Nursery children move on to St Ebbe's, who also use Tapestry.
-We can transfer a copy of each child's learning story onto the school's Tapestry account.
-This means their future teachers can see all the observations, photos, videos and assessments we have made while the child with SEND was in Nursery
+- The SENDCO will have conversations with the SENDCO at the primary school to support transition - The SENDCO and Key Person will use the "Read between the lines" document and virtual meetings to share needs and progress with receiving teachers - Children will have the opportunity to visit their new school (if local) so that they are familiar with where they go in, where they hang their coat, what their classroom looks like, who their teacher is etc. Children with SEND will be offered additional visits if needed - The SENDCO will involve parents in discussions around transition support - Children's records will be transferred to their new school prior to end of school year.